Learning Agile Soccer Skills for a Bipedal Robot with Deep Reinforcement Learning: Materials and Methods

-\paragraph{\emph{Soccer Teacher Training:}} The soccer teacher is trained to score as many goals as possible.
-Episodes terminate when the agent falls over, goes out of bounds, enters the goal penalty area (marked with red in \figureref{fig:sim-vs-real}), or the opponent scores.
-At the start of each episode, the agent, the opponent, and the ball are initialized in random locations and orientations on the pitch.
+\paragraph{Soccer Skill Training:} The soccer skill is trained to score as many goals as possible.
+Episodes terminate when the agent falls over, goes out of bounds, enters the goal penalty area (marked with red in \figureref{fig:sim-vs-real}), the opponent scores, or a timelimit of 50 seconds is reached.
+At the start of each episode, the players and the ball are initialized randomly on the pitch.
 Both players are initialized in a default standing pose.
-The opponent is initialized with an untrained policy, which falls almost immediately and remains on the ground for the duration of each episode.
-Thus, the agent should learn to avoid the opponent at this stage, but no further complex opponent interactions would occur.
-We introduce shaping rewards that encourage ball interaction, to make exploration easier.
-We also include reward components to improve sim-to-real transfer and reduce robot breakages, as discussed in \sref{sec:robot_safety}.
-The total reward is a weighted sum over reward components.
-The rewards and their weights for each training stage are listed in \tableref{table:ShapingRewards}.
+The opponent is initialized with an untrained policy, which falls almost immediately and remains on the ground.
+The reward is a weighted sum over reward components.
+This included components to encourage forward velocity and ball interaction, to make exploration easier, as well as components to improve sim-to-real transfer and reduce robot breakages, as discussed in \nameref{sec:robot_safety}.

-\paragraph{\emph{Get-Up Teacher Training:}} We found that training a separate teacher to learn a get-up skill resulted in qualitatively better final agent behavior and more robust transfer.
-The get-up teacher is trained using a sequence of target poses, to bias the policy towards a stable and collision-free trajectory.
-We used the pre-programmed get-up skill \citep{op3-driver} to extract three key poses for getting up from either the front or the back, as shown in \figureref{fig:get_up_key_frames}.
-Simply interpolating between the key poses enables a robot to get up in a stable but somewhat clumsy way.
-We instead use the key poses to guide learning, but do not constrain the final behavior.
+\paragraph{Get-Up Skill Training:} The get-up skill is trained using a sequence of target poses, to bias the policy towards a stable and collision-free trajectory.
+We used the pre-programmed get-up trajectory \citep{op3-driver} to extract three key poses for getting up from either the front or the back (see \aref{app:getupskill} for an illustration of the key poses).